stefanheule/zsh-llm-suggestions/README.md

 ## Usage

+### LLM suggested commands

-Type out what you'd like to do in English, then hit CTRL+P or CTRL+O (or whatever hotkey) you configured. `zsh-llm-suggestions` will then query OpenAI or GitHub Copilot, and replace the query with the command suggested.
+Type out what you'd like to do in English, then hit ctrl+P or ctrl+O (or whatever hotkey) you configured. `zsh-llm-suggestions` will then query OpenAI or GitHub Copilot, and replace the query with the command suggested.

-If you don't like the suggestion and think the LLM can do better, just hit CTRL+P/O again, and a new suggestion will be fetched.
+If you don't like the suggestion and think the LLM can do better, just hit ctrl+P/O again, and a new suggestion will be fetched.

+### Explain commands using LLM

+If you typed a command (or maybe the LLM generated one) that you don't understand, hit ctrl+alt+O to have OpenAI explain the command in English, or hit ctrl+alt+P to have GitHub Copilot explain it.

 ## Warning